yuyang339/cs140e-21spr/README.md

 This is a lab-based class with no explicit lectures.
 We will do two three-to-five hour labs each week.
 You should be able to complete almost all of the lab in one sitting.
-There will be several homeworks, that act as mini-captone projects tying together the preceding labs.
+There will be several homeworks, that act as mini-capstone projects tying together the preceding labs.
 Since we are breaking new ground by having the class virtual only, we may add an additional discussion section to help people that need it.